 In this section, we explore the limits of our approach.
 We have a particular DMC matrix which is similar to the $q$-ary erasure channel, but our method is not known to give a tight converse.
-We will use a matrix which could be considered a $q$-ary Z-channel.
-We will call it a ``zigzag'' channel since its edges in a transition diagram form a zigzag.
+We use a matrix which could be considered a $q$-ary Z-channel and call it a ``zigzag'' channel since its edges in a transition diagram form a zigzag.

 The matrix has the form:

 where each $p_{ij} > 0$.
 This matrix has rank $q$.

 Suppose that $q$ is odd and that $\pi$ is such that $\pi_i$ is $0$ for all even values of $i$.
 Following the notation and method in \Cref{prop::compute_divergence}, $\bbP[A = 1| Y^n] = 1$, since any output symbol can be decoded to exactly one input symbol.
 For any $\pi$ of this choice,